 Fine motor control

-Fine motor control is the coordination of muscles, bones, and nerves to produce small, precise movements.
-An example of fine motor control is picking up a small item with the index finger and thumb.
+Fine motor control is the coordination of muscles, bones, and nerves to produce small, exact movements.
+An example of fine motor control is picking up a small item with the index finger (pointer finger or forefinger) and thumb.

 The opposite of fine motor control is gross (large, general) motor control.
 An example of gross motor control is waving an arm in greeting.

-Problems of the brain, spinal cord, peripheral nerves, muscles, or joints may all decrease fine motor control.
-The difficulty in speaking, eating, and writing in people with Parkinson's disease is due to a loss of fine motor control.
+Problems of the brain, spinal cord, peripheral nerves (nerves outside of the brain and spinal cord), muscles, or joints may all decrease fine motor control.
+People with Parkinson disease have trouble speaking, eating, and writing because they have lost fine motor control.

 - Awareness and planning